-In our models, we consider two popular methods for short and long range peer-to-peer communications: RF and optical media.
+We consider two popular methods for peer-to-peer communications: RF and optical media.
 Only planar networks will be considered, but extending the developed localization techniques to 3D is straightforward.

-In a network of thousands of nodes, usually densely deployed, it is unlikely that the designer will determine the position of each node.
+In a network of thousands of nodes, it is unlikely that the designer will determine the position of each node.
 To process sensor data, however, it is necessary to know where the data come from.

-Equipping every node with a global positioning system (GPS) is currently a costly (in volume, money, and power consumption) solution.
-Instead, we can estimate node positions relying only on measurements of distances between nodes and other similar connection-imposed proximity constraints.
+GPS is currently a costly solution.

+Instead, we can estimate node positions relying only on connection-imposed proximity constraints.
 In this model, only a few nodes (anchors) have known positions (perhaps equipped with GPS or placed deliberately) and positions of the remaining nodes are computed from knowledge about communication links.
-The distance information can be based on time-difference of arrival, received signal strength, and other criteria.

-A physical example: if a particular RF system can transmit 20m and two nodes are in communication, their separation must be less than 20m.
-These constraints restrict the feasible set of unknown node positions.
+A physical example: an RF system that can transmit up to 20m.

+Proximity constraints restrict the feasible set of unknown node positions.
 A realistic assumption is that there is some degree of error in the distance information.

 In a given network of n nodes, we assume that positions of the first m nodes are known $(x_1, y_1, ..., x_m, y_m)$ and the remaining (n-m) positions are unknown.
 The feasibility problem is then to find $(x{m+1}, y{m+1}, ..., x_n, y_n)$ such that the proximity constraints are satisfied.
-Note that it is crucial to take into consideration constraints among unknown nodes.
-Connections that are not reported are not detrimental to the performance of the presented algorithms (of course, our result may be less accurate if some of the connections are not reported).